New Deutsche Bahn campaign: 1 m additional Super Saver Fares!

-Basically, you can book € 19.90-tickets for all services that contain at least one long-distance train (ICE, IC, EC).
-A combination of regional and long-distance trains is possible too.
-However, the € 19.90-tickets cannot be booked for regional trains only (RE, IRE, RB).
+You can book € 19.90-tickets for all long-distance train services (ICE, IC, EC).
+A combination of regional and long-distance trains is possible too, yet additional costs will arise.
+The € 19.90-tickets cannot be booked for regional trains only (RE, IRE, RB).

 How many € 19.90-tickets are there and for which trains can they be bought?